Frequently Asked Questions

 Two of the toes on the both of the back feet are partially fused, and are used as a grooming comb; it is normal for them to be joined together.

-Oh my god my boy is going bald
+WHY IS my boy is going bald?

 What should I feed them?